-Section 2.30 (2) (b) which allows the institutional administration to dery these inmates privileges simply because of the limitations of the dissociation area does nothing to encourage imaginative programming.
+Section 2.30 (2) (b) which allows the institutional administration to deny these immates privileges simply because of the limitations of the dissociation area does nothing to encourage imaginative programming.
 Again, it reflects an over-emphasis on the term "dissociation" and all its implications.
 The area must be designated as something other than a dissociation unit.